open-ci-io/openci/README.md

 The best CI/CD service.

-1. Super fast loading of dashboards
+1. Fast loading of dashboards
 2. Extremely easy setup
 3. No charges for builds during setup
 4. Free or very low-cost usage for small-scale development